RafaelSL-37/url_shortener/README.md

 # TODOS:
+* Refactor to make it object-oriented
-* Create tests and create services
+* Create tests
 * Do load tests
 * Implement github actions ci/cd workflow
 * Test on aws